Luka967/item-cam-2/README.md

 ## Limitations
 - You can't watch the cargo pod processions.
 API limitation.
 Sorry!
-- You can't select specific item to follow when it comes out of a recipe with multiple results.
-Not yet
 - Focus tracker doesn't know about when item spoils in container.
-Not yet
-- Inserters and mining drills shuffling items on ground can't be tracked.
 Not yet

 ## Things that are planned to be trackable:
 - Fluids in general - pipes, fluid wagons, pumps, valves